Home » Building Traffic » How I Grew My Blog Traffic From 1000 to 1 million page views per month

 In The Beginning

 When I first started, my blog was mostly a hobby.
 I started it because I was travelling a lot for work and didn’t have anything to do when I got back to the hotel in the evenings.
-So I would blog about my latest DIY projects and party plans.

-The problem was that I didn’t have much traffic and I wasn’t making much money so the prospect of doing blogging full time didn’t seem very likely.
+I didn’t have much traffic and I wasn’t making much money so the prospect of doing blogging full time didn’t seem very likely.

-As you can see in May 2015, I had just over 1000 page views in the whole month and I made a grand total of $1.68 from AdSense.
 I also believe about 50% of those page views were actually spam sites (this was before I had learned how to filter out the sites that send fake traffic to google analytics).
-So definitely not the numbers required for a money-making venture.

 I needed to figure out a way to get more people to know that that my blog existed.